-Using a body cream is good opportunity to nourish your skin with other supportive ingredients at the same time.
-Here are some beneficial additives to look for in a body cream.
+Applying any sort of lotion is good opportunity to nourish your skin with other supportive ingredients at the same time.
+Here are some beneficial additives to look for.

 Vitamins.
 Vitamins like E and C help block free radicals which slows down the aging process and prevents fine lines.
 Vitamin A stimulates the production of collagen which your body loses as you age.
 This helps to plump skin and reduce existing fine lines.
-So if anti-aging is your concern, look for body creams with vitamins.
+So if anti-aging is your concern, look these vitamins.